carpentries/docs.carpentries.org/source/handbooks/curriculum_advisors.md

-      -  This is only *required* for CAC chairs, but is recommended for all Curriculum Advisors as a way to stay up-to-date about discussions and developments taking place on their curriculum.
+      -  This is only *required* for CAC chairs, but is recommended for all Curriculum Advisors as a way to stay up-to-date about discussions and developments taking place in their curriculum.
       -  Repositories are linked from the “Repository” column of the lesson tables in the “Lessons” page of each Lesson Program
          website: